icdevs/Icdevs_mainsite/_posts/2023-02-17- ICRC-2 and ICRC-3 - Motoko.md

 ## Bounty Details

-* Bounty Amount: $4,000 USD of ICP at award date - $4,000 USD of ICP Match Available
+* Bounty Amount: $3,000 USD of ICP at award date - $3,000 USD of ICP Match Available
-* ICDevs.org DFINITY Foundation Grant Match Available: $4000 USD of ICP at award time - (For every ICP sent to 4dc0678d04c632921a7e5b913a4e3f185a3b48e2da6cba71f4be1e86272a789b, ICDevs.org will add $40 USD of ICP at award date to the bounty, up to the first 100 ICP donated, After 100 ICP, donations to the above address will add .25 ICP to this issue and .75 ICP to fund other ICDevs.org initiatives)
+* ICDevs.org DFINITY Foundation Grant Match Available: $3,000 USD of ICP at award time - (For every ICP sent to 25be490ab9521ab06c8fb5456a1f376e71204aa565513391322b59b0177aea38, ICDevs.org will add $40 USD of ICP at award date to the bounty, up to the first 75 ICP donated, After 75 ICP, donations to the above address will add .25 ICP to this issue and .75 ICP to fund other ICDevs.org initiatives)
-* Project Type: Team
+* Project Type: Individual
 * Opened: 02/01/2023
-* Time Commitment: Weeks
+* Time Commitment: Days
 * Project Type: Library
-* Experience Type: Intermediate - Motoko; Intermediate - EVM;
+* Experience Type: Beginner - Motoko;

 ## Description

-As we make progress to further integrating EVM based blockchains with motoko, we need more EVM based tools.
-While Bounty #29 seeks a short term solution, this bounty seeks to implement the fundamental libraries needed to build and verify transactions and data on motoko canisters without having make an async call to a utility canister.

-To execute this bounty you need to implement the creation, encoding, and decoding of EVM based transactions in Motoko.
-This work has been replicated in RUST at https://github.com/nikolas-con/ic-evm-sign and you should generally follow the candid structures used in this project and replicate the functionality in motoko.
-The library should be set up to work with vessel and MOPS.

-The library should support multiple network ids and transaction types like Legacy, EIP1559, EIP2930.

-You should also implement the various helper functions in the Ethereum js library:  https://github.com/ethereumjs/ethereumjs-monorepo/tree/master/packages/util with proper tests.

-Completing this bounty will give the developer the chance to tackle [Bounty 27a - No Key Wallet Motoko](/bounties/2022/09/14/NoKey-Wallet-Motoko.html) which will finalize the functionality and use t-ecdsa to sign and manage these transactions.
+ICDevs.org has funded the ICRC-1 motoko library at https://github.com/NatLabs/icrc1.
+It is now time to add the ICRC-2(approval workflow) and ICRC-3(ledger and block query functionality).
+These are still subject to approval by the working group, but work can begin now.

-This bounty gives the opportunity to:
+This bounty gives the opportunity to

-* learn motoko
+* learn about Motoko
-* learn about evms and transaction types
+* learn about ICRC-2 and ICRC-3
+* learn about ICRC-1

 ## To apply for this bounty you should: